 Fat Loss Factors Post 1: Sleep

 Yes, yes, we all know you’re supposed to get 8 hours of sleep each night.
-But that season of House of Cards keeps on sucking you into more episodes!
+But that new Netflix series keeps sucking you into more episodes!
 So how much does it really impact your health if you aren't getting enough quality sleep?
 Let’s explore sleep, hormones, and the impact it may be having on your ability to lose fat.

 What happens when we sleep?